qiaochloe/polylm/README.md

 source ./env/bin/activate # MacOS
 ```

 Install PyTorch using the instructions on this [site](https://pytorch.org/get-started/locally/).
+Choose the stable, pip, python, and default installation.

 Install other packages.
 ```bash